The teams from the Office of Event Management, Communications, and Audio Visual have put together some helpful information on planning virtual events.

 Planning your Event

 - Do not leave it until the last minute!
-Please submit your request at least 5 days prior to the event date.
+For Student Org Events, please submit your request, and for non-Student events please use this link to place a request.
+Please make your request at least 5 days prior to the event date.
 This time is needed to plan the design elements and create the invitation and registration links, and to ensure that there is appropriate technical support available for the event.

 - Just like an in-person event, think about how you want your virtual event set up for your speakers and attendees.
 Will this be an open discussion with all attendees, or more of a panel discussion?
 The type of event you want to host will affect the type of virtual format that will be used.
 The two types of virtual events we manage are Zoom Conferences and Zoom Webinars.